arnauddesombre/Python-Utilities/README.md

 ----------

 <b>bidirectional dijkstra - show path.py</b><br>
-compute the shortest distance from a source to a destination in a directed graph as well as the shortest corresponding path using bi-directional Dijkstra algorithm.<br>
+Compute the shortest distance from a source to a destination in a directed graph as well as the shortest corresponding path using bi-directional Dijkstra algorithm.<br>
 /!\ all distances must be >= 0<br>

 Return: